jonkavana/Programming-and-Scripting-EOY-Project/README.md

         IrisData = pd.read_csv('IRIS.csv')
         print(IrisData)
-        AppendToFile(str(IrisData))

 This will provide a simple text display to the terminal with each row and column displayed.

-We are required to produce a text fiel for the variables that are produced in our analysis, so we create a function that will append the data to the text file that we are calling 'Output.txt'.
+We are required to produce a text file for the variables that are produced in our analysis, so we create a function that will append the data to the text file that we are calling 'Output.txt'.

         def AppendToFile(content):
         file = open("Output.txt", "a")
         file.write(content)
         file.close()

 The analysis that we are pulling from the data will take two formats.
-The first will be in the traditional tabular format, the second will be in visual, thanks to the libraries that we have imported.
+The first will be in the traditional tabular format, the second will be in visual, thanks to some of the libraries that we have imported.
-We are going to take an overview of the data into an array, a snapshot of the head and tail of the data, the tail.
+We are going to take extract an overview of the data and pull it into an array format, as well as a snapshot of the head and tail of the data.
 We are also going to extract an overview from a number of viewpoints, such as min, max, standard deviation, as well as a view of the data from each Species within the set.

 The following will return all values for each instance in an array format.